Unicode Frequently Asked Questions

 Q: To what extent are conjoining Jamo supported in apps?

-While the 'ccmpexternal link' (Glyph Composition/Decomposition) OpenType feature is broadly supported in apps, support for the 'ljmoexternal link' (Leading Jamo Forms), 'vjmoexternal link' (Vowel Jamo Forms), and 'tjmoexternal link' (Trailing Jamo Forms) OpenType features is not nearly as broad, but is generally supported by modern browsers.
+While the 'ccmpexternal link' (Glyph Composition/Decomposition) OpenType feature is broadly supported in apps, support for the 'ljmoexternal link' (Leading Jamo Forms), 'vjmoexternal link' (Vowel Jamo Forms), and 'tjmoexternal link' (Trailing Jamo Forms) OpenType features is not nearly as broad, but these are generally supported by modern browsers.
 [KL]

 Q: Are Hangul Syllables and Jamo ever mixed?